Contact Us for a Free Consultation 714-721-4423

 • Implied Consent - Prosecutor must prove by preponderance of evidence by your conduct or statements.
 Also, California has an implied consent statute VC 23612.
 However, you may withdraw the VC 23612 consent.

-Thus, if you are arrested for drunk driving and are asked to whether you will take a breath or a blood test but refuse, there are DMV administrative penalties in play.
+Thus, if you are arrested for drunk driving and are asked whether you will take a breath or a blood test but refuse, there are DMV administrative penalties in play.
 These penalties include license suspension or revocation with no ability to get a restricted license.

 Can a DUI Blood Test In California Be Wrong?

-Common situations that lead to reliability issues with a blood test result in DUI cases in California include:
+Everyday situations that lead to reliability issues with a blood test result in DUI cases in California include:

 • Too long of a waiting period between arrest and administration of the blood test